14 Best Investment Tracking Tools in 2026

 Cons:

-Not ideal for: Investors who prefer digital tools or real-time tracking, as this is more of a paper-based or static planner.
+Not ideal for: Casual investors or those who prefer digital tools with automated tracking and analysis, as this is a manual, paper-based journal.

 Our verdict